Baking Science: How To Achieve Perfect Bakes

 2. Rise and Lift: A hot oven quickly activates the leavening agents (like yeast or baking powder) to release gas rapidly and create that wonderful rise.

-4. Time Management: Preheating saves you time.
-You avoid the need for longer baking times or risking undercooked and sunken centers.
+4. Time Management: Preheating saves time.
+You avoid the need for longer baking times or the risk of undercooked and sunken centers.

-There are two main types of oven: convection and conventional.
-They’re different, but have their own strengths.
+Convection and conventional are the two main types of ovens.
+They’re different, but each has its strengths.

 1. Conventional Oven:

-• Heats up from the bottom and creates a hotter zone at the top.
+• It heats up from the bottom and creates a hotter zone at the top.

 • Perfect for dishes that need more heat from the top, like gratins or broiling meats.